Medically reviewed by C.H. Weaver M.D. Medical Editor updated 6/2019

 A complete removal of the primary cancer and the lymphatic drainage of the cancer is the primary goal of any surgical treatment for gastric cancer.
 Patients with gastric cancer may have a total or partial removal of the stomach.
 When patients undergo a partial removal of the stomach, the remaining portion of the stomach is re-attached to the upper part of the small intestine (duodenum) or to the middle part of the small intestine (jejunum) or to the esophagus.
 Cure rates for gastric cancer are related to the extent of cancer at the time of diagnosis.

-It is the presence of micrometastases that causes cancer recurrence following treatment with surgery alone.
-For some patients, additional treatment aimed at these micrometastases can improve duration of survival and potential for a cure.
+Additional systemic treatment aimed at these micrometastases can improve duration of survival and potential for a cure in some patients.
 The delivery of cancer treatment following local treatment with surgery is referred to as adjuvant therapy.
-Adjuvant therapy for gastric cancer typically involves chemotherapy, sometimes in combination with radiation therapy.

 Neoadjuvant Therapy (Treatment before Surgery)

-Some patients may receive treatment with chemotherapy (with or without radiation therapy) prior to surgery.
+Some patients may receive treatment with systemic therapy (with or without radiation therapy) prior to surgery.
 This treatment can help to reduce the extent of cancer, making it easier to remove the cancer during surgery.
-Patients who receive chemotherapy prior to surgery often receive chemotherapy after surgery as well.
+Patients who receive systemic therapy prior to surgery often receive systemic therapy after surgery as well.

-Adjuvant Therapy: The administration of additional treatment after surgery for the purpose of decreasing the risk of cancer recurrence is referred to as adjuvant therapy.
-Clinical trials have demonstrated an improvement in survival when adjuvant therapy is used to treat all stages of gastric cancer except stage IA.
-Clinical trials are ongoing to determine the optimal adjuvant therapy.
+Systemic therapy may consist of chemotherapy, immunotherapy, or precision cancer medicines used individually or in combinations.
+Clinical trials have demonstrated an improvement in survival when systemic adjuvant therapy is used to treat all stages of gastric cancer except stage IA.

 Radiation Therapy for Gastric Cancer